Atlantic Health Strategies

 • Clinical leadership writes the curriculum; nobody owns the operational backbone connecting intake, UR, billing, and discharge.

-• Licensure applications get submitted before the staffing roster, EMR build, and policies actually match what the state expects to inspect.
+• Founders submit licensure applications before the staffing roster, EMR build, and policies match what the state expects to inspect.

-• Accreditation prep starts 60 days before the survey window instead of 12 months before.
+• Executive directors start accreditation prep 60 days before the survey window instead of 12 months before.

 How Atlantic Health Strategies builds programs that hold

-AHS engages with behavioral health operators across the full lifecycle of program development.
-That means feasibility and pro forma work before a lease is signed, program design that aligns ASAM levels of care with state licensure language, clinical model development that anticipates payer expectations, and staffing structures that actually function on a Tuesday at 3 a.m.
+Our team at AHS engages behavioral health operators across the full lifecycle of program development.
+That means feasibility and pro forma work before a lease is signed, program design that aligns ASAM levels of care with state licensure language, clinical models that anticipate payer expectations, and staffing structures that function on a Tuesday at 3 a.m.
 When the on-call clinician is sick.

 Our work typically includes:

-• Program design for PHP, IOP, detox, and residential aligned with ASAM Criteria Fourth Edition and state licensure
+• Program design for PHP, IOP, detox, and residential aligned with the ASAM Criteria Fourth Edition and state licensure language.

 Choosing the right consulting partner